-In 2015, MLGW initiated an internal materials exchange program which promotes the beneficial reuse of material resources at MLGW.
+Back in 2015, MLGW initiated an internal materials exchange program which promotes the beneficial reuse of material resources at MLGW.
 What one department might classify as surplus or obsolete may be reusable in another department.
 Notices of availability of office products, construction materials and project-related items in which employees can use in their daily work are posted in the company's Weekly Bulletin email.
-As of 2016, over 210 items were exchanged by departments which diverted 676 pounds of material away from the landfill into useful purposes.
+As of 2017, over 70 items were exchanged by departments which diverted 274 pounds of material away from the landfill into useful purposes.

-Green & Sustainable Grounds (Erosion Control, Trade-a-Tree Program, Water Conservation, Sustainable Products)
+Green & sustainable grounds (Erosion Control, Water Conservation, Sustainable Products)

-Erosion Control: MLGW maintains its grounds through care and sustainable practices.
+Erosion control: MLGW maintains its grounds through care and sustainable practices.
 Erosion control prevents the development of ruts and washed-out areas on the grounds that are typically caused by precipitation, wind or vehicles.
 Eroded areas are refilled with reused soil, and silt fences are installed on banks or berms before trees are planted.
 These preventative measures insure that MLGW's properties are well maintained.

-Sustainable Plant Material and Maintenance Practices: The plant material selected to array the grounds have low moisture requirements and in some cases are perennials which do not require replanting every year.
+Sustainable plant material and maintenance practices: The plant material selected to array the grounds have low moisture requirements and in some cases are perennials which do not require replanting every year.
 Remaining green waste is recycled through a local mulch yard turning the green waste into compost or mulch.